 Collaboration is paramount to Kathy’s success – and her career satisfaction.
 “I love working with the patients, while also assisting the renal dietitians across DaVita as nutrition technical resource,” Kathy states.
 The feeling of camaraderie is apparent when this renal dietitian shares her experience at DaVita.
 “I have met so many wonderful teammates at DaVita, for example, the hard-working Dietitian Council that supports our dietitians.”

 DaVita is constantly developing tools to assist dietitians and kidney patients, and Kathy relies on the support that DaVita offers.
 “DaVita dietitians have so many resources for our patients.
-I love the new 36 kidney-friendly recipes cookbook that is available on DaVita.com.”
+I love the kidney-friendly recipe cookbook collection that is available on DaVita.com.”

 Renal patients benefit daily from working with Kathy.
 “While at our in-center hemodialysis facility, we provided a cooking demonstration of the Renal-safe Macaroni and Cheese recipe from DaVita.com.
 It was so rewarding to have patients then use the recipe at home and thank us because it was so good,” she remembers.